Red Rose of Lancaster: Medieval symbol

 The Red Rose of Lancaster derives from the gold rose badge of Edward I of England.
-Other members of his family used variants of the royal badge, with the king's brother, the Earl of Lancaster, using a red rose.
+Other members of his family used variants of the royal badge, with the king's brother, Edmund Crouchback, the Earl of Lancaster, using a red rose.
 It is incorrectly believed that the Red Rose of Lancaster was the House of Lancaster's badge during the Wars of the Roses.
 Evidence for this "wearing of the rose" includes scant evidence. there are, however, doubts as to whether the red rose was actually an emblem taken up by the Lancastrians during the Wars of the Roses.
 Adrian Ailes has noted that the red rose “probably owes its popular usage to Henry VII quickly responding to the pre-existing Yorkist white rose in an age when signs and symbols could speak louder than words."